oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsRetailBatchRequestItemsInner.md

 `func (o *CatalogsRetailBatchRequestItemsInner) UnsetUpdateMask()`

 UnsetUpdateMask ensures that no value is present for UpdateMask, not even an explicit nil
+### GetLastUpdatedTime

+`func (o *CatalogsRetailBatchRequestItemsInner) GetLastUpdatedTime() int64`

+GetLastUpdatedTime returns the LastUpdatedTime field if non-nil, zero value otherwise.

+### GetLastUpdatedTimeOk

+`func (o *CatalogsRetailBatchRequestItemsInner) GetLastUpdatedTimeOk() (*int64, bool)`

+GetLastUpdatedTimeOk returns a tuple with the LastUpdatedTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastUpdatedTime

+`func (o *CatalogsRetailBatchRequestItemsInner) SetLastUpdatedTime(v int64)`

+SetLastUpdatedTime sets LastUpdatedTime field to given value.

+### HasLastUpdatedTime

+`func (o *CatalogsRetailBatchRequestItemsInner) HasLastUpdatedTime() bool`

+HasLastUpdatedTime returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)